U.N. wants Russia to agree 'workable humanitarian pause' in Aleppo

 "Russian and American teams have been meeting in this building, they are focusing on the Castello road developments, no doubt, and on general new approaches for a reduction in violence."

-At least four people died and many suffered breathing difficulties when a gas, believed to be chlorine, was dropped alongside barrel bombs on an Aleppo neighbourhood on Wednesday, a hospital and a civil defence group told Reuters.
+At least four people died and many suffered breathing difficulties when a gas, believed to be chlorine, was dropped alongside barrel bombs on an Aleppo neighborhood on Wednesday, a hospital and a civil defense group told Reuters.

 De Mistura, asked about the reports, replied: "It's really not for me to assess who did it and whether it actually took place, although there is a lot of evidence that it actually did take place.

-"We have a special U.N. and other organisations addressing that.
+"We have a special U.N. and other organizations addressing that.
 But if it did take place, it is a war crime."

 (Editing by Louise Ireland)